jmrphy/media_civil_war/media_civil_war.md

 brief summary and critique of the general pacification theory, providing the basic rationale for why we should expect the relationship between mass media and civil war onset to be non-linear.
-The second section states the non-linear "war before peace" theory and deduces one testable hypothesis which is mutually exclusive with the general pacification theory and two which are not predicted by the general pacification theory.
+The second section states the non-linear, war-before-peace theory and deduces one observable implication which is mutually exclusive with the general pacification theory and two which are not predicted by the general pacification theory.
 The third section explains the data sources, variables, and modeling strategy.
 A fourth section discusses the results and a fifth section concludes.

 A Critique of the General Pacification Theory of Mass Media and Civil War
 =========================================================================